Chinese playing cards: Character cards

 Unlike other types of Chinese cards, they have not spread to other countries and are largely confined to southern China.

 Chess cards

 Cards based on xiangqi (also known as Chinese chess) appeared during the nineteenth century.
+They clearly are more recent than money-suited and domino Chinese playing cards.
+Classical Chinese encyclopedias seem to ignore them.
+Stewart Culin observes: “These [cards derived from Tseung k'i=Xiangqi] seem to be peculiar to the Southern and Southeastern provinces, notably Fuhkien [Fujian] and Kwangtung [Guangdong].”
+It was also confirmed by the German sinologist Karl Himly, who said these chess cards were specific to Fujian.
+All recorded games come from southeastern China, and chess cards seem particularly linked to Hokkien speakers and their diaspora in Taiwan and Southeast Asia.

-They are generally divided into two categories, those with two suits known as red or fishing cards, and those with four suits known as four color cards.
+Chess cards are generally divided into two categories, those with two suits known as red or fishing cards, and those with four suits known as four color cards.
 Each suit contains cards named after the seven different chessmen.
 Some decks have multiple copies of each card and may also contain "gold" wild cards.
-Most games are rummy-like but the two-suited tam cúc in Vietnam is a multi-trick game.
+Vietnam uses a two-suited version called tam cúc.

 Like money-suited cards with mahjong tiles, there are tile versions of chess cards.
 In Taiwan, two-suited versions are used to play xiangqi mahjong while the four-suited ones are found in Malaysia.